theNewDynamic/aba-icc/_development/timeline.md

 ---
-title: "Situation & Cases - Timeline"
+title: "Timeline"
 layout: vertical-timeline
-heading: "A Timeline of Situations & Cases before the Court"
+heading: "A Timeline of Situations & Cases before the ICC"
 ---